claflamme/node-giantbomb/README.md

 # Giant Bomb for Node.js

 This **_entirely unofficial_** project is a JavaScript wrapper around the [Giant Bomb API](http://www.giantbomb.com/api/).
-It aims to provide a simplified and consistent interface and more robust documentation.
+It aims to provide a simple, consistent interface, and more robust documentation.

 ### Installation
-This package is only available as an NPM module.
+This package is only available through npm.
 It does not support usage in browsers (you shouldn't be exposing your API key by making calls from the client side, anyways).

 ```
 npm install giantbomb